kkplein/ssm-doc/docs/conf-postgres.md

 # Configuring PostgreSQL for Monitoring

-Monitoring PostgreSQL metrics with the [postgres_exporter](https://github.com/wrouesnel/postgres_exporter) is enabled by `pmm-admin add postgresql` command.
-The `postgresql` alias will set up `postgresql:metrics` and also `linux:metrics` on a host (for more information, see [Adding monitoring services](pmm-admin.md)).
+Monitoring PostgreSQL metrics with the [postgres_exporter](https://github.com/wrouesnel/postgres_exporter) is enabled by `ssm-admin add postgresql` command.
+The `postgresql` alias will set up `postgresql:metrics` and also `linux:metrics` on a host (for more information, see [Adding monitoring services](ssm-admin.md)).

-`pmm-admin` supports passing PostgreSQL connection information via following flags:
+`ssm-admin` supports passing PostgreSQL connection information via following flags:

 | Flag         | Description         |
 | ------------ | ------------------- |